Research Teaching Talks/Conferences Impact Links Videos QE Contacts

 I hold postgraduate degrees (MPhil and PhD) from Trinity College, Faculty of Economics, University of Cambridge, an advanced studies diploma from Kiel Institute for the World Economy, and a bachelor's degree from Vilnius University.

-I am Director of Studies in Economics at Homerton College, University of Cambridge, UK.
-From October 2022 until February 2024, I was an ,Assistant Professor in Applied Macroeconomic Analysis at Queen Mary University of London (QMUL), UK (a permanent position with probation approved in August 2023).
-During my brief time at QMUL, I was elected into dissertation directorship and CGR co-directorship.
+I serve as Senior Economist at the International Monetary Fund, focusing on macroeconomic research for development with an emphasis on climate policies.
+From 2023, I was Director of Studies in Economics at Homerton College, University of Cambridge, UK.
+From October 2022 until February 2024, I held a permanent Assistant Professorship position in Applied Macroeconomic Analysis at Queen Mary University of London (QMUL), UK.
+During my brief time at QMUL, I was elected into the dissertation and Centre for Globalisation Research (co-)directorship.
 From 2013 until 2016, I was the director of studies and fellow in economics at Wolfson College, University of Cambridge, and a bye-fellow at Fitzwilliam College, University of Cambridge.
 From 2017 until 2022, I was the director of the Center for Excellence in Finance and Economic Research (CEFER) at the Bank of Lithuania.
 The Center was externally evaluated by Dr Hartmann and Professors Adam and Cacciatore, acknowledging that "the Center has established itself as the leading and most prominent research hub in the Baltic states.
 It has also received recognition in the international research community, well beyond the Baltic states."
 Its achievements were recently corroborated in a research paper.

 On the policy work front, I served on the ECB’s monetary policy review workstream and coordinated the report on globalisation.
 My research was used in ECB's final product (see Box 3 Globalisation and uncertainty).
 I contributed as an expert to the OECD advice for the government (see Roadmap for the Implementation of the Recommendations of the OECD Report and OECD Independent Fiscal Institutions Review).
 I had the pleasure of delivering a lecture at the prestigious Lámfalussy Lectures Conference in 2019, summarised in the Logbook The Decade of Catching-up in the EU and Asia.

-I have secured substantial research grants: I am PI for the Baltic Research Programme grant on "Micro-level responses to socio-economic challenges in the face of global uncertainties" (Eur 0.8M), funded by the European Economic Area EFTA states.
-I was also a PI for the inter-governmental grant titled "Goods and labour market reforms and economic activity within the EU " (Eur 0.2M) and the main investigator of the European Social Fund grant titled "Reassessment of the OCA Theory in the persistently heterogeneous EU," informally known as Euro4Europe (Eur 0.6M); see final conference details
+I have secured substantial research grants: I was PI for the Baltic Research Programme grant on "Micro-level responses to socio-economic challenges in the face of global uncertainties" (Eur 0.8M), funded by the European Economic Area EFTA states.
+I also was a PI for the inter-governmental grant titled "Goods and labour market reforms and economic activity within the EU " (Eur 0.2M) and the main investigator of the European Social Fund grant titled "Reassessment of the OCA Theory in the persistently heterogeneous EU," informally known as Euro4Europe (Eur 0.6M); see final conference details

-My research was featured in major media outlets and blogs (e.g., VoxEU, LSE Business Review, centralbanking.com, El Pais, LSE's Research for the World, and IMF Research Perspectives) and published in the Journal of International Economics, Journal of Money, Credit, and Banking, European Economic Review, Journal of Economic Behavior and Organization, among others.
+My research was featured in major media outlets and blogs (e.g., VoxEU, LSE Business Review, centralbanking.com, El Pais, LSE's Research for the World, and IMF Research Perspectives) and published in the Journal of International Economics, European Economic Review, Journal of Economic Behavior and Organization, Journal of Money, Credit, and Banking among others.
 My teaching portfolio includes undergraduate and postgraduate courses on mathematics, statistics, econometrics, international trade, MNEs and global business, WTO, international finance, and the global economy.

 © 2024 Povilas Lastauskas